 How is movement impacted?

-So we see that the hyoid and the tongue affects movement of the head, poll and jaw, and also of the forelimb.
-Indirectly it connects to the hindlimb as well, through muscular chains and through the fascia.
+So we see that the hyoid and the tongue affect the movement of the head, poll and jaw, and also of the forelimb.
+Indirectly it connects to the hindlimb as well, through muscular chains and the fascia.
 We can expect to see many areas affected by dysfunction in the hyoid bone, including the ability to perform lateral movement, the range of motion of the cervical spine, tension in the ventral muscles of the neck (and a tendency for the horse to go behind the bit to relieve that tension), a potentially hollow back and a shortened, stilted stride.

 What can affect the hyoid bone?